k-int/bas-quire/content/issue-08/the-art-game.md

 From 1951, the BBC began to show a number of films directed by John Read, son of the prominent art critic Herbert Read, several of which were made as co-productions with the Arts Council.[^26] As films these were more ambitious productions than the largely studio-based live television output.
 The focus was on British art, and often---as in the case of Moore, Sutherland, Piper, and Sickert---on a modernist inflected idiom, but also with an emphasis on the British landscape and the British artistic tradition.[^27] Most took the form of filmed profiles, often emphasising the act of creating a particular artistic work.
 As John Wyver has noted, they offered the viewer an unusually open-ended approach, in contrast to more overtly didactic formats, and had a limited contribution from critics (characteristics which were to be inherited by aspects of *Monitor*'s content, discussed below).[^28] A partial exception to this approach was Read's "Artists Must Live", first broadcast in 1953, an investigative essay into a perceived crisis of patronage narrated by Basil Taylor ([Fig. 5](#figure5)).

-# Sorry {#sorry}

-Because of its privacy settings, this video cannot be played here.

 {% assign DOI = "p10" %}

 In 1958, most of Read's output to date, along with two new films, one on Reg Butler and a further one on Henry Moore, were packaged into a series, *British Art and Artists*, and shown during *Monitor*'s first summer break. *Monitor's* own first episode in 1958 included a six-minute segment on Jacob Epstein (who was 78 in 1958 and was to die the next year) which was also directed by Read ([Fig. 6](#figure6)).
 The soundtrack used an archive recording of Epstein reflecting on his work and practice, his words juxtaposed with still photographs of his sculpture and his studio (taken by Anthony Ireland of the RCA).
 The camera roves amongst details within these stills, the results spliced with pre-existing film of Epstein carving.
 The short film put down a marker for how directorial ingenuity would be applied to presenting visual art within *Monitor* and indicated Read's influence on its approach.

-# An error occurred. {#an-error-occurred. .message}

-Unable to execute JavaScript.

 {% assign DOI = "p11" %}